-Conservation includes eliminating energy waste during late afternoon and early evening hours through simple steps, such as turning off computers and office lights before leaving work and adjusting residential thermostats to the most efficient settings while you will be away.
-Each kilowatt-hour of electricity you eliminate saves on your MLGW bill and helps reduce the total system peak.
+Conservation includes eliminating energy waste during peak hours through simple steps, such as turning off computers and office lights before leaving work and adjusting residential thermostats to the most efficient settings when you are away.
+Each kilowatt-hour of electricity you eliminate saves on your MLGW bill and helps reduce the community's total system peak.